A Welcoming Hub for Iraqi Culture and Community

 We extend our heartfelt thanks to all participants for their engagement and to the Ontario Government for its generous support in making this program a reality.

-November Bazaar 2024 at the Iraqi Canadian Society
+Tishreen Bazaar november 2024 at the Iraqi Canadian Society

 In November 2024, the Iraqi Canadian Society proudly hosted a community Bazaar at our welcoming Inanna venue located at 3173 Erindale Station Road.
-The event featured an exciting variety of vendors offering perfumes, antiques, toys, books, jewelry, delicious food, and much more.
+The event featured a diverse array of vendors offering perfumes, antiques, toys, books, jewelry, delicious food, and much more.

 We were honored to receive a surprise visit and continued support from Councillor Stephen Dasko, whose encouragement means a lot to our community.